TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 When you provide Cortana with permission to access your information from a device or service, this information may be used to seamlessly personalize your Cortana experience on any device or service on which you have enabled Cortana.
 Remember that you can always sign out of Cortana.
 When you sign out on Windows, Cortana will still be there to help, but your experiences will not be personalized.
 You can manage what data Cortana uses, and what it knows about you in Cortana Settings, Permissions, and Notebook.
 More about the individual features, and how to manage them can be found at go.microsoft.com/fwlink/?linkid=522360.

-Groove Music/Movies &.
+Learn MoreTop of page Groove Music/Movies &.
 TVGroove Music/Movies &.
-TVmaingroovemusicmoviestvmoduleSummary
+TV

 Groove Music lets you easily play your music collection, make playlists, buy music and stream custom radio stations.
 Microsoft Movies &.
 TV allows you to play your video collection, and rent or buy movies and TV episodes.
 Microsoft will use data about the content you play in order to help you discover content that may interest you.

-Full text

 Groove Music lets you easily play your music collection, make playlists, buy music and stream custom radio stations.
 Microsoft Movies &.
 TV allows you to play your video collection, and rent or buy movies and TV episodes.
 These services were formerly offered as Xbox Music and Video.